AndreaBe99/community-deception-thesis/src/environment/readme.md

-# Graph Environment
+# GraphEnvironment Class

+## Module Description

-The class `GraphEnvironment` represents an environment where an agent will act, which is a graph with a community.
-The class has an init method that initializes the object with the percentage of edges to rewire/update.
-The method also sets up the object's attributes, including the graph, community structure, deception score, detection algorithm, community to hide, and rewards.
+This module defines the `GraphEnvironment` class, which represents the environment where an agent will act.
+The environment is a graph with communities, and the agent's goal is to manipulate the graph while satisfying certain constraints.

-- The `get_possible_actions` method returns the possible actions that can be applied to a given graph.
-The function takes two parameters: a `NetworkX` graph and a list of integers representing the community to hide.
-The function returns a dictionary of possible actions, whit two keys `ADD` and `REMOVE`, where each key has a list of tuples representing the edges that can be added or removed, respectively.

-- The `get_edge_budget` method returns the number of edges that can be added or removed from a given graph, i.e. the number of actions that can be applied to the graph.
+## Imports

+The module imports various libraries and modules:

+- `community_algs.detection_algs`: Importing a community detection algorithm.
+- `utils.utils`: Importing utility functions and constants.
+- `utils.similarity`: Importing similarity functions.
+- `math`, `networkx`, `random`, and `time`: Standard Python libraries for mathematical operations, graph manipulation, randomization, and time handling.
+- `typing`: Used for type hinting.

+## Class Definition

+The `GraphEnvironment` class is defined with several methods and attributes to represent the environment and control agent interactions.

+### Constructor

+The constructor (`__init__`) initializes the environment with the following parameters:

+- `graph_path` (optional): Path to the graph data file.
+- `community_detection_algorithm`: Name of the community detection algorithm to use.
+- `beta` (optional): Percentage of edges to remove.
+- `tau` (optional): Strength of the deception constraint.
+- `community_similarity_function` (optional): Name of the community similarity function to use.
+- `graph_similarity_function` (optional): Name of the graph similarity function to use.

+### Attributes

+- `graph`: The current graph representing the environment.
+- `original_graph`: A copy of the original graph to restart episodes.
-- The `get_reward` method returns the reward for a given action.
+- `old_graph`: The graph state before the agent's action.
+- `n_connected_components`: Number of connected components in the graph.
+- Various hyperparameters and similarity functions.
+- Attributes related to community detection, community manipulation, and budget management.
+- Attributes for tracking rewards, penalties, and episode status.
+- Attributes for storing possible actions and episode step limits.

+### Getter Methods

-- The `plot_graph` method plots the graph using the `matplotlib` library.
+- `get_edge_budget()`: Computes the edge budget for the graph.

-- The `delete_repeat_edges` method deletes repeated edges from a Data structure.
-Indeed, the `NetworkX` library does not allow repeated edges in a graph.
-The function takes a list of tuples representing the edges of a graph and returns a list of tuples without repeated edges.
+- `get_penalty()`: Computes a penalty based on community and graph distance metrics.
+- `get_reward()`: Computes the reward for the agent based on community similarity and deception constraints.
+- `get_possible_actions()`: Determines possible actions the agent can take.

+### Episode Reset Methods

-- The `reset` method resets the environment to its initial state.
+- `reset()`: Resets the environment to its initial state.

-- The `apply_action` method applies an action to a given graph, i.e. adds or removes an edge from the graph.
-To avoid to do the same action twice, the function substitutes the action applied with the invalid action `(-1,-1)`.

-- The `setup` method sets up the environment with a given graph and community target, and a detection algorithm.

-- The `step` method applies an action to the graph, and compute the detection algorithm on the graph, to compute the deception score, and the nmi score.
-Then it uses the two scores to compute the reward, and returns the new state, and the reward.
+- `change_target_node()`: Changes the target node to remove from the community.
+- `change_target_community()`: Changes the target community to hide the node.

+### Episode Step Method

+- `step(action)`: Executes a step in the environment based on the agent's action, updating the graph, rewards, and episode status.
+- `apply_action(action)`: Applies the specified action to the graph, adding or removing edges.

+### Environment Information

+- `print_env_info()`: Prints information about the environment, including graph details, community detection algorithm, budget, and more.

+This class provides a framework for simulating an environment where an agent can manipulate a graph while considering community structure and deception constraints.